 The above example from Close.io targets startups that are more interested in making sales.
 They’re also somewhere at the top of the sales funnel, where they’re getting to know the company.

 On the other hand, the example below targets recipients who are already near the bottom of the funnel and are looking for customer relationship management software:

 You can be as detailed as you can with your segmentation.
 Take note, though, that the more email segments you have, the more content you need.
 So, if you’re a one-person marketing team, it might be best to stick to the primary segments until you get more people on board to help you create the other content.

 Email newsletters are an excellent medium to collect referrals.
 Under a referral system, you use your existing audience to get new subscribers.
 Your existing subscribers recommend your brand to their loved ones.
 New users are usually not hesitant to accept these recommendations because these were made by people they know.

 To get those referrals, you can create a simple referral call to action like what The Body Shop did:

 The email uses a catchy image and explains the simple 3-step process in the referral system.
 Notice that The Body Shop includes an incentive for the recipient to make the referral in the first place.
 That’s very important.

-Although you can rely on people just referring your brand to others, it’s going to take a long time before you get an adequate number of referrals that way.
+Although you can rely on people just referring your brand to others, it will take a long time before you get an adequate number of referrals.
 People don’t typically do something without getting anything in return.

-Make sure that your referral incentive will also benefit you as an eCommerce company.
+Ensure your referral incentive will also benefit you as an eCommerce company.
 For instance, notice that The Body Shop’s reward for the person who made the referral is a The Body Shop discount.
-That means, when they do get the discount, they’re more likely to make a purchase on The Body Shop.
+That means, when they do get the deal, they’re more likely to purchase The Body Shop.